Safe-DS/DSL/docs/DSL/tutorial/common/types.md

 # Types

 Types describe the values that a declaration can accept.
-Simple-ML has various categories of types, which are explained in this document.
+Safe-DS has various categories of types, which are explained in this document.

 ## Categories of Types